epics-modules/TRCore/TRCoreApp/src/TR-PVs.md

 For instructions for loading the correct DB files, consult the [main page](@ref index).

+The names of all the PVs documented here can be customized (see @ref customizing-pvs).

 Most of the records in this section are provided by the database file `TRBase.db`.
 However, channel-specific records (containing `CH<N>` in their name) originate from `TRChannel.db` or `TRChannelWaveform.db`.